-Pedestrian Refuge Islands - When a pedestrian refuge island is 6 feet wide or greater from the face of curb to face of curb, DWS shall be installed.
-When installed the detectable warning surfaces must be separated by a surface without DWS that is a minimum of 2 feet in length (parallel to pedestrian travel).
-If this 2-foot space cannot be provided, DWS shall not be installed because the island is not wide enough to be considered a pedestrian refuge.
+When a pedestrian refuge island is 6 feet wide or greater from the face of curb to face of curb, DWS shall be installed.
+When installed, the detectable warning surfaces must be separated by a surface without DWS that is a minimum of 2 feet in length (parallel to pedestrian travel).
+If this 2-foot space cannot be provided, DWS shall not be installed because the island is not wide enough to be considered a pedestrian refuge and timing should be evaluated to allow pedestrians to cross safely and in accordance with the MUTCD.

-Figure 12-21 - Pedestrian Refuge DWS Placement
+Figure 12-24 Pedestrian Refuge DWS Placement